What is Shiatsu?

 • Enhanced connection between body, breath, and awareness

-Many people describe feeling calmer, lighter, more centered, and deeply restored after a session.
-Research and clinical settings have also explored Shiatsu as a supportive complementary practice for relaxation, coping, and quality of life.
+Many clients describe feeling more relaxed, lighter, more centered, and restored after a session.
+Research and clinical settings have also explored Shiatsu as a complementary practice improving our quality of life.

 What does a typical Shiatsu session look like?